agoldst/hugormd/README.md

 Plots are placed in a `{{< figure >}}` shortcode block, with a possible `caption` parameter (and the source file set appropriately).

 R source from code chunks is placed in a `{{< highlight r >}}` block.
-To process these successfully, hugo to be able to find an installation of [pygments](http://pygments.org) (`pip install pygments`).
+To process these successfully, hugo has to be able to find an installation of [pygments](http://pygments.org) (`pip install pygments`).
+See the Hugo documentation on [syntax highlighting](https://gohugo.io/extras/highlighting/).
+I have had better luck with this approach than with the javascript-based alternative.

+Also included is an rmarkdown template for a post with an included Makefile for copying the generated markdown and accompanying figures into your Hugo site sources.
+This is a messy problem, because figures have to go in the `static` part of the Hugo hierarchy whereas posts go in `content`, but in the generated site the `figure` subdirectory has to end up under the same directory as the post's HTML.
+What I have works for me (sometimes?) but will need adjusting on any other system.

-This is a work in progress, which I tweak when I hit some new eccentricity of Hugo.
+This is a work in progress, which I tweak whenever I discover some further eccentricity in Hugo or rmarkdown or pandoc.
 Use, copy, or modify at your own risk.